-No single appeal, grant or other form of fund raising for a designated purpose generated 10% or more of the signatory organisation's international aid and development revenue for the financial year or the previous financial year.
+The appeals generating more than 10% of the signatory organisation's international aid and development revenue for the financial year have been highlighted.
+No other single appeal, grant or other form of fund raising for a designated purpose generated 10% or more of the signatory organisation's international aid and development revenue for the financial year.